moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ### Models

 Finally you will begin designing / making your models.
 We suggest a medallion architecture that categorises the model you are making into three distinct layers, `staging`, `intermediate`, `datamarts` and `derived`.
 Where `datamarts` and `derived` are two halves of the same layer.
 Each layer represents data that is increasingly well understood, cleaned and standardised.

-The general rule as to what goes into each of these layers comes down to a few consideration.
+The general rule as to what goes into each of these layers comes down to a few considerations.
 Staging generally is source specific and doesn't change the grain of the data.
 Then when you want to combine different sources, or change the grain of the data (or other more complicated transformations) then the models belongs in an intermediate database.
 Finally, the user facing models live in either `_datamarts` or `_derived` databases.
 The following sections will go into more depth about this categorisations as well as what the medallion architecture is.

-Data modelling is hard, so if the considerations about domains, databases, or data model structures aren't clear - if you're unsure, reach out to the [data modelling team](https://asdslack.slack.com/archives/C03J21VFHQ9) and we'll do our best to help.
+These concepts can be confusing, so if you have any further questions or just want to discuss you project use the [#ask-data-modelling](https://moj.enterprise.slack.com/archives/C03J21VFHQ9) slack channel to reach out.
+We are happy to answer questions or receive feedback about this guide there!

-Please note that the use of create-a-derived-table has evolved over time, and best practices change, the reality of our project may be out of sync with the best practices stated here.
+Finally, it is worth flagging that create-a-derived-table has been evolving since its conception and for that reason project structure guidance, style guidance and best practice have all changed on several occasions.
+So when you start looking around the code base on create-a-derived-table you may find that code style, project structure or naming conventions don't match the guidance here.
+It will be a continuos effort from all that use it to slowly conform create-a-derived-table.

 ## 2-staging

 The staging layer is where our journey begins.
 This is the foundation of our project, where we bring all the individual components we're going to use to build our more complex and useful models into the project.

-dbt likes to use an analogy throughout this guide and we will stick to it as we think it is useful: thinking modularly in terms of atoms, molecules, and more complex outputs like proteins or cells (we apologise in advance to any chemists or biologists for our inevitable overstretching of this metaphor).
+dbt likes to use an analogy throughout this guide, and we will stick to it as we think it is useful; thinking modularly in terms of atoms, molecules, and more complex outputs like proteins or cells (we apologise in advance to any chemists or biologists for our inevitable overstretching of this metaphor).
 Within that framework, if our source system data is a soup of raw energy and quarks, then you can think of the staging layer as condensing and refining this material into the individual atoms we’ll later build more intricate and useful structures with.

 ### Staging: Files and folders